brettvanderwerff/Flaskerizer/README.md

 * set value of key *static_path* to the full path of the folder containing the css, javascript, images, etc. folders of the Bootstrap template you downloaded (see config.py for example).

+* set value of key *javascript_path* to the full path of the folder specifically containing the javascript files of the Bootstrap template you downloaded (see config.py for example).

 6. Run the program by opening a terminal in the top level directory of the repo and entering `$ python flaskerizer.py` (this may vary slightly by environment)